cryptomkt/cryptomkt-httplug-php/README.md

 ### Warnings

-this library will log all warnings to a standard PSR-3 logger if one is configured.
+This library will log all warnings to a standard PSR-3 logger if one is configured.

 ```php